 When rejecting a 5G-AN signaling connection request for overload reasons (cases a and b above) the 5G-AN indicates to the UE an appropriate wait timer value that limits further 5G-AN signaling connection requests until the wait timer expires.

-When releasing a 5G-AN signalling connection for the case c) above, the 5G-AN indicates to the UE an appropriate wait timer that limits further 5G-AN signalling connection requests which are related only to the S-NSSAIs in the Requested NSSAI until the wait timer expires.

 During an overload situation, the AMF should attempt to maintain support for emergency services and for MPS.

 When the AMF is recovering, the AMF can either: